 Meditate on this: yoga can help emergency dispatchers deal with stress.

 The health risks of living with the accumulated stress that comes with a job as an emergency dispatcher, or other first-responder, have long been discussed among 911 and mental health professionals.
 Compassion fatigue, anxiety, depression, acute stress, and post-traumatic stress can all lead to a myriad of physical health problems, such as high blood pressure, weight gain, headaches, and other chronic pains to only name a few.
 And so, health care providers strongly recommend physical exercise to help the body combat these health risks.
 But what about the mind?
-Yoga and mindful meditation exercises are just as important for the mind as physical exercise is for the body, which are essential in helping emergency dispatchers build healthy resiliency to manage stress.
+Yoga and mindful meditation exercises are just as important for the mind as physical exercise is for the body, which are essential in helping emergency dispatchers build healthy resilience to manage stress.

 A job in emergency communications is inherently stressful and often haunts dispatchers with feelings of helplessness, guilt, depression, and anxiety.
 The constant hypervigilance, dissociative emotionality, and exposure to traumatic incidents can have a heavy toll on the overall wellbeing of police and fire dispatchers.
 It is heartbreaking to hear stories of struggle from dispatchers in coping with a thankless job that demands so much.
 Dispatchers are, after all, only human and they experience the same wide range of emotions as the rest of us.
 “Yoga is about teaching people how to live minute-to-minute with life’s ever changing challenges, which is ideal for dispatchers who can experience an emotional roller-coaster”, said Dina Jump, a yoga instructor in Las Vegas, NV.
 “People always say, ‘I can’t do yoga because I’m not flexible’, but that’s exactly why you do yoga, so you get flexible… not in a crazy bendy way to become some kind of contortionist, but to learn to bend so you won’t break.”